zulip/zulip/templates/zerver/api/incoming-webhooks-overview.md

 ## General advice

-* Consider using our Zulip markup to make the output from your integration especially attractive or useful (e.g.  emoji, markdown emphasis or @-mentions).
+* Consider using our Zulip markup to make the output from your integration especially attractive or useful (e.g.  emoji, Markdown emphasis or @-mentions).

 * Use topics effectively to ensure sequential messages about the same